 - Not suitable for a large garage

 7. King KBP1230 – Best for Power

 If you want a powerful garage heater but don’t want anything bulky that’d take up a lot of space, then KBP1230 from the King would be the perfect option for you.
 It’s compact but highly powerful and efficient.

-The device can heat up your entire garage in cold winter season without any issue.
+The device can heat up your entire garage in the cold winter season without any issue.
 It’s easy to install as per the reviews and the manufacturer.
 But if you face any issues while installing it, they have a dedicated customer support department that’ll walk you through the whole process.

-These heaters are made in USA and manufactured following state-of-the-art facilities.
+These heaters are made in the USA and manufactured following state-of-the-art facilities.
 You can expect efficient performance with this heater as it comes with a flow-through design.
 It draws air from the back and expels it to the front.

-The machine is equipped with auto shut down feature to prevent any hazards.
+The machine is equipped with an auto shut down feature to prevent any hazards.
 If it overheats or faces any trouble while operating, it’ll shut down automatically to maintain safety.
 One of the unique features of this device is that it comes with a summer fan.
 So, you can use it for making your garage cool in the warm season as well.

 King KBP1230 is available in different wattage options for various room sizes.
 Depending on your criteria, you can make your pick.
-You can mount the heater on wall or ceiling for saving space.
+You can mount the heater on the wall or ceiling for saving space.
 The device is ideal for commercial spaces, but as we mentioned, it’s perfect for you if have a bigger garage and you don’t mind spending a bit extra to get the best garage heater for you.